How do I enroll my child?

 Families of elementary school children living in our school zone may contact the school directly to register.

-Please see our Admissions page
+Please see our Admissions pages for more information.

-Families of middle school students must be enrolled through the District 2 Family Welcome Center
+Families of middle school students must be enrolled through the District 2 Family Welcome Center.

 What is your school zone?